 In any case, it is a very creative solution.
 If you are not gaming, then you have no annoyance at all that the mobile device has these buttons.
 Do you want a gaming smartphone?
 Then you can start immediately, without having to connect a gamepad accessory first.
 You just have to flip the display slightly.

 Samsung will most likely be unveiling its foldable smartphone next month at the Galaxy Unpacked 2019 event, presumably the Samsung Galaxy Fold.
 For the record, that is not the gaming phone.

 The Galaxy Fold will have a 4.6-inch display at the front.
 When you open the phone, a 7.3-inch AMOLED display unfolds.
 Wondering what this looks like?
 Last year, LetsGoDigital had already designed 3D renders of this Samsung folding smartphone.

 Technically, it is more difficult to process the display on the inside than on the outside.
-Simply because the display is then bent further in the middle, where the hinge is.
-This is one of the reasons why it would be possible for manufacturers such as Huawei to opt for a design in which the screen is on the outside.
-It is possible that Samsung eventually brings such a design on the market than the extra game buttons that are obviously a nice sales argument.
+Simply because the display is then bent further in the middle, where the hinge is, this is one of the reasons why it would be possible for manufacturers such as Huawei to opt for a design in which the screen is on the outside.
+It is possible that Samsung eventually brings such a design on the market rather than the extra game buttons, which are obviously a nice sales argument.

-Looking at the Samsung product portfolio of the past years, we see a clear increase in the number of gaming related products.
-For example, Samsung has gaming monitors in the range, but also within the QLED TV program, this trend has started, with different TV models that are optimized for gaming.
+Looking at the Samsung product portfolio of the past years, we see a clear increase in the number of gaming-related products.
+For example, Samsung has gaming monitors in the range, but within the QLED TV program, this trend has started, with different TV models optimized for gaming.

-And of course this development is also visible with the Galaxy smartphones, not only is the display larger, the processor faster and the battery more powerful, cooling systems are also integrated, such as with the Note 9.
+And of course, this development is also visible with the Galaxy smartphones; the display is larger, the processor faster, and the battery more powerful, but cooling systems are also integrated, such as with the Note 9.
 All functions that also benefit gaming.